howardmann/simple_css_library/README.md

 - Horizontal and vertical text align
 - Column offset

+## Updates Dec 2016
+- See index.html for documentation and examples of new features
+- Flexbox horizontal and vertical alignment (flex and flex-column | flex-center, flex-end, flex-space-betwen, flex-space-around)
+- Flexbox ordering for horizontal divs (note this does not currently have support for vertical ordering)
+- Hiding divs based on tablet and phone media query (sm-hide, md-hide)

 ## Grid layout
 Prefix all grid columns with .col and specify the number of columns you would like your content to occupy (up to 12).
 Specify number of columns for small and medium screens (.sm-col & .md-col).